5 tips to manage better meetings

 If you take time to guide meeting involvement, with the above suggestions, you will find meetings can become a source for great energy and collaboration, instead of dread and fear.

-Make the above suggestions part of your pre-meeting communication, coach and cultivate people to adopt and own their commitment to these or other meeting guidelines that are created.
+Make the above suggestions part of your pre-meeting communication, coach and cultivate people to adopt and own their commitment to meeting guidelines.

 I would love to hear your thoughts.